-Whilst many of us have a good dental care regime and never miss a dental check-up, however, what many of us don’t realise is that we have many bad habits that are having a negative impact on our overall oral health.
+Whilst many of us have a good dental care regime and never miss a dental check-up, what many of us don’t realize, however, is that we have many bad habits that are having a negative impact on our overall oral health.

 In this blog post, we will take you through the most common bad habits and help you to change them so that your overall oral health can remain in the best condition.

 You may have been told before just how detrimental crunching ice is for your teeth, with the brittleness and cold temperature of ice cubes actually posing a threat of fractures in your teeth.
 Microscopic cracks in the surface of the enamel that can then lead to bigger dental problems over time.
 Whilst crushed ice is less harmful than bigger cubes, it still isn’t advised as an alternative by us.
 Snacking on things like baby carrots will allow you to have something to crunch on, that isn’t going to be harming your teeth.